BuyMyMojo/BuyMyMojo-Zola/content/posts/2021-12-09-learning-hugo.md

 date: 2021-12-09T17:16:00+11:00
 slug: learning-hugo
 image: /img/vendor/hugo.svg
-author: Owen Quinlan
+author: "Owen Quinlan"
+draft: false
 ---

 ![HUGO logo](/img/vendor/hugo.svg)

-## Learning HUGO was interesting
+## #Learning HUGO was interesting

 So right off the bat I decided to make something [less then normal](https://shell.buymymojo.net/) to learn some basics and it was pretty fun, I then moved to actually learning how to create this main website.